Please choose a body region on the right for you to pin point the problem area of your body.

 1) Be a safe swimmer.
 Water sports and fireworks are two of the biggest pastimes for Fourth of July celebrations, and these are both linked to numerous deaths and injuries each year.
 Never swim alone, and make sure that kids' water play is adequately supervised at all times.
 Many drowning’s occur when parents and other adults are nearby, so always have a designated chaperone for water play and don't assume that others are watching the kids.
 Statistics show that most young children who drown in pools have been out of sight for less than five minutes.
-For SoSecure Swim Containment Briefs.

 2) If fireworks are legal in your community and are a part of your celebration, be sure to store and use them safely.
 Keep the kids away from the fireworks at all times, and keep spectators at a safe distance.
 Attending fireworks displays organized by professionals is always safer than trying to put on your own show.
-For First Aid Kits.

 3) Use alcohol responsibly.
 Alcohol and fireworks can be a hazardous and dangerous combination.
 Also, have a designated driver to bring partygoers home from the festivities.
 Remember also that alcohol and swimming can be as dangerous as drinking and driving.
-For Alcohol Test Strips.

 4) Lakes, waterways, and seas will be crowded with boats.
 Review safe boating practices, and don't drink and drive your boat.
 Alcohol consumption while operating boats or other motorized water vessels are illegal, and you can be arrested for a BWI (boating under the influence!).
 Be sure that you have an adequate number of life preservers on hand for extra guests.
 Become familiar with the boating laws in your area.
-For DOT and Coast Guard Approved Alcohol Test Strips.

 5) Cover food and beverages outdoors to discourage bees and wasps from attending your party.
 If someone is allergic to insect stings, you should have an emergency anaphylaxis kit on hand.
 Wearing shoes, long sleeves, and long pants outdoors and avoiding fragranced body products, bright colors, and sugary drinks can also help prevent bee stings.